ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 ```

-While defining the variables name, you need to ensure that they are not repeated.
-In case of duplicate Keys, last one will have precednet over other.
+While defining the variable's name, you have to ensure that they are not repeated.
+In the case of duplicate keys, the last one has precedence over others.

-Once you define the keys, Azure DevOps will take care of getting them from respective soruces.
-Any vaules coming from Key Vault will not be displayed as simple text at any point of time and can only be updatd by the users who have RBAC permission inside Key vault access policies.
+Once you define the keys, Azure DevOps will take care of getting them from respective sources.
+Any values coming from Key Vault will not be displayed as simple text at any point in time and can only be updated by the users who have RBAC permission inside Key vault access policies.

 #### Pipeline Output